Friday, February 27, 2015

 Franciscan monastery in Izamal

-Lawrie and I typically travel with maps but since we have been to Izamal a few times in past years we thought we knew where we were going, and he normally has a fined-tuned sense of direction.
-However, when driving on roads that wind through cramped, narrow streets on flat featureless land – the topography looks the same, all the time.
+Lawrie and I typically travel with maps, but since we have been to Izamal a few times in past years, we thought we knew where we were going, and he normally has a fine-tuned sense of direction.
+However, when driving on roads that wind through cramped, narrow streets on flat, featureless land, the topography looks the same all the time.
 Full from a spectacular lunch at our favourite eatery in Izamal, the Kinich Restaurante, we were a bit drowsy and probably missed the rare and sun-faded directional signs.
-So, John and his Iphone came to our rescue!
+So, John and his iPhone came to our rescue!

 Valladolid in the evening

-In the morning co-owner Rosanelly Ayora Sosa treated us to a tasty three-course breakfast of regional dishes, a great start for our day of roaming the Mayan ruins of Chichén Itzá.
-Settled in around 600, and abandoned in the late 1500's, Chichén Itzá was re-discovered by European explorers in 1842.
+In the morning, co-owner Rosanelly Ayora Sosa treated us to a tasty three-course breakfast of regional dishes, a great start for our day of roaming the Mayan ruins of Chichén Itzá.
+Settled in around 600 CE and abandoned in the late 1500s, Chichén Itzá was rediscovered by European explorers in 1842.
 The entire complex was buried under an accumulation of trees, vines, and other assorted vegetation that had grown unchecked.
-By 1923 the Mexican government was interested in excavating the main parts of the city.
-Excavation projects are on going at the site as more structures have been located, some buried underground, some deep in the jungle.
+By 1923, the Mexican government was interested in excavating the main parts of the city.
+Excavation projects are ongoing at the site as more structures have been located, some buried underground, some deep in the jungle.

 Our travel partners - Maia and John at Chichén Itzá

-Turning back to Valladolid we headed to our other favourite restaurant the Taberna de los Frailes for a late lunch.
-Serving tasty regional specialties the Taberna is a great place to relax and enjoy time with family and friends.
+Turning back to Valladolid, we headed to our other favourite restaurant, the Taberna de Los Frailes, for a late lunch.
+Serving tasty regional specialties, the Taberna is a great place to relax and enjoy time with family and friends.
 The eatery is located in a sub-district of Valladolid called Sisal, beside the Convento of San Bernardino de Siena.
-The Convento (monastery) was built during 1552 to 1560 by the Franciscan monks and was in use until 1755 when it was abandoned.
+The Convento (monastery) was built between 1552 to 1560 by the Franciscan monks and was in use until 1755, when it was abandoned.
 A self-guided tour of the property is a good way to walk off a few lunch calories.

 San Bernardino de Siena